 What Is a Term Life Policy?

 At its most basic level, a term life insurance policy is a policy with a set death benefit that is meant to be in force for a specified period of time.
 Term life policies vary significantly in length, generally ranging from 1 to 30 years, and usually increasing by 5-year increments, which means that you can purchase 5, 10, 15, 20, 25, and 30-year plans.

-Term policies expire at the end of a pre-determined length of time, or continue on — but at an annually increasing cost after the set level period.
+Term policies either expire at the end of a pre-determined length of time, or continue on — but at an annually increasing cost after the set level period.
 They may be converted to a permanent life insurance policy if coverage needs to continue.
 Of course, there is also the option to purchase another term plan.
-Because they are issued for a shorter time period than a permanent policy—which is intended to be in force for the duration of the policyholder’s lifespan—they are often more affordable.
+Because they are issued for a shorter time period than a permanent policy — which is intended to be in force for the duration of the policyholder's lifespan — they are often more affordable.
 The shorter the term, the lower the premiums, allowing you to take out a larger death benefit amount for a lower payment.
 Remember that your insurance premium may also depend on your credit score.
 You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 Why Term Life?

 The fact that term life insurance is more affordable is the main reason people choose it.
 Term policies are the perfect choice for anyone who needs a large amount of coverage for a relatively short period of time.
 Mortgage protection is an excellent example of how this works.
 Many people choose to take out a term life policy for the duration of their mortgage; this way, if anything were to happen, the family left behind could keep the house.
 Thus, the policy would be in the amount of the mortgage for the term of the mortgage, often 30 years.